Earl Little: Green Bay Packers

 Little was signed as a free agent on April 15, 2005.
 Little pulled his hamstring on October 4, 2005 on Monday Night Football vs Carolina Panthers.
 He was placed on injured reserve.
 To make room for a roster spot, he was released on November 23, 2005.
 Even though he was done for the remainder of the season, Little received his full salary for the 2005 season.

+Personal life

+Little's son, Earl Little Jr. is a defensive back for the Florida State Seminoles.